MYPROJECTS555/SimpleJavaCodeTest/README.md

-# SimpleJavaCodeTest
+# CI-CD
-This is for learning purpose
+This is Simple ci-cd project